Samhan097/Github/README.md

 Finally, push your code to GitHub using `git push -u origin main`.
 If you're using a different branch instead of the main, replace main with your branch name.

-#React
+# React
-## To Install React in specific folder.
+## To Install React in specific folder
 Go to terminal and type "npx create-react-app ."